42Network/forever-journal/README.md

 *   **Writing Space:** 5 lines per year block.
 *   **Margins:** Mirror Margins (Inner gutter shift) to accommodate hole punching.
 *   **Alignment:** Mirrored layout (Day labels align to the outer edge of the page).
+*   **Edge Indexing:** Black navigation tabs on the outer edge of every page for quick month access.
+Tabs are visible when the book is closed.
 *   **Pagination:** Month Summaries are forced to start on Even (Left) pages to ensure the first daily spread (Day 1-2) opens correctly.
 *   **Event Lists:** Full-page "Event List" spreads are generated on blank filler pages to maximize utility.
 These feature a 6-column layout (Date | Event | Date | Event | Date | Event) for tracking lists across the 10 years.